 Vail Daily health feature: Podcast Rx

-as a freelance writer, I spend my nights writing and part of my day dog walking.
+As a freelance writer, I spend my nights writing and part of my day dog walking.
 The hours I spend with my four-legged friends give me time to peruse podcasts on my iPhone and learn new things just by listening.
 As a contributor to High Life Health for three years now, I always have my ear out for interesting health topics and fitness trends.
-I've yet to write a story on how to improve your health simply by putting your headphones on, but with podcasts you could do just that.
+I’ve yet to write a story on how to improve your health simply by putting your headphones on, but with podcasts you can do just that.

 There are many people in the podcast world offering free advice, interesting insights and important information on everything from ways to boost your metabolism to the potential benefits of letting your kids run around barefoot.
 As podcasts have become more popular, there are plenty to pick from and even more to skip.
 Here are some of the best health and fitness podcasts to listen to and learn from: